Champions of innovation

 The alliance of the nine leading universities of technology is educating innovative minds of the future.
 In Aachen, Berlin, Braunschweig, Darmstadt, Dresden, Hanover, Karlsruhe, Munich and Stuttgart almost 300,000 students are currently studying the foundations of the engineering sciences.
 In addition to this, the TU9 universities are promoting top-notch research: at the moment they are responsible for 21 of today’s 57 clusters of excellence for research into technology for the future.

-I can see hardly any difference to Silicon Valley.
+I can see hardly any difference to the Silicon Valley.

 The most innovative research institutes: Fraunhofer Society